 The principal activity of the Company is to provide credit enhancement and issue credit guarantees for eligible infrastructure transactions.
-The Company is also involved in investing in commercial papers, corporate debt securities, bonds, and other highly rated short term debts issued by the government of Nigeria as may be approved by the Board of the Company.
+The Company is also involved in investing in corporate debt securities, FGN bonds and Eurobonds, and other highly rated short term debts issued by the Federal Government of Nigeria as may be approved by the Board of the Company.